 Ah, olive oil cakes.
 Moist, dense, satisfying olive oil cakes.
+In particular this blood orange olive oil cake recipe.
 Given how full of character they are—sweet, mellow, unctuous character— they’ve proven to be immensely popular here at Leite’s Culinaria.
 The fruity notes of olive oil tend to take particularly well to the lilt of citrus, evidenced by the number of readers who’ve told me they love our orange-olive oil cake.
-When I discovered our newest podcast victim, veteran cookbook author, food writer, and recipe developer Melissa Clark, had a blood orange olive oil cake in her book, In the Kitchen With a Good Appetite, I had to have it on the site.
+When I discovered our newest podcast victim, veteran cookbook author, food writer, and recipe developer Melissa Clark, had a blood orange olive oil cake in her book In the Kitchen With a Good Appetite, I had to have it on the site.
 Melissa generously adapted hers especially for you, our dear readers.–David Leite

 LC Orange You Glad I Said...Note

-Okay, okay, you can use regular oranges in this recipe in place of the sweetly tart, scarlet-hued squat little specimens known as blood oranges–available, maddeningly, only during winter.
-That said, if you can get your hands on the real deal, you really must do yourself a favor and try them in this cake.
-As Melissa Clark notes, the cut slices are “dappled with ruby dots.”
-Mmmm…imagine how pretty that would be.
+We know what you’er about to ask.
+The answer is yep, you can use regular oranges in this recipe in place of the sweetly tart, scarlet-hued squat little specimens known as blood oranges that are, maddeningly, available only during winter.
+Cara Cara’s also work quite nicely.
+That said, if you can get your hands on blood ranges, do yourself a favor and try them in this cake.

 Blood Orange Olive Oil Cake Recipe